navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 ### NavPi v1.0.9 "Optimised"

 We have created an optimised version of the NavPi v1.0.9 image, which has had most of the non-essential Raspbian applications removed.
-This pruned version contains the same updates noted above but without the additional data consumed by the default Raspbian (jessie) applications.
+This pruned version contains the same updates noted above but without the additional data used by the default Raspbian (jessie) applications.
+Removing these apps results in a smaller sized NavPi OS, and users can always add apps later if needed.
 Everything should function exactly the same, and users can still add back applications as needed.

 ### Available Downloads